Save on both the book and eBook when you purchase them together.

 Soft cover, 304 pages

-When you purchase the eBook or Best Buy you will get instant access to your digital content.
-Click on the “Access Your Content” link on your order confirmation screen or your email receipt.
+When you purchase an ASHA eBook or digital product, you will get instant access to your content.
+Click on the “Access Your Content” link on your order confirmation screen or in your e-mail receipt.
 You will be prompted to sign in using your ASHA credentials.
 You will need to be connected to the Internet to view your content.
 You can access your content from any of your devices or computers from the “My Library” tab on the store, or via your ASHA Account page.
-Please note that this digital product is non-refundable.

 "Reading through this workbook elicited strong emotions, one because the stories were so authentic and tough to read, but also because the reflection questions forced you to dig deep to identify your own biases and missteps, and to thoughtfully ponder your clinical decisions with diverse populations.
 The scenarios touched the pulse of today’s diverse world of audiology and speech-language pathology practice and laid open the great responsibility we bear to be culturally responsive practitioners.